H4ck3rKing/Sentinel/README.md

 ## 🛠️ Installation

-### From `.deb` Package (Recommended)
+### From `.deb` Package (Recommended on Debian/Ubuntu/Kali)

-This is the easiest and recommended way to install Sentinel on Debian-based systems (like Ubuntu, Kali, etc.).
+This is the easiest and most reliable way to install Sentinel on Debian-based systems.
+This method automatically handles all required system dependencies.

 1.  **Download the latest release**: Go to the [**Releases**](https://github.com/H4ck3rKing/Sentinel/releases) page on GitHub and download the most recent `sentinel_*.deb` file.

-2.  **Install the package**: Open your terminal, navigate to the directory where you downloaded the file, and run the following command:
+2.  **Install the package**: Open your terminal, navigate to the directory where you downloaded the file, and run the following command.
+The `./` is important!
     ```sh
-    sudo dpkg -i sentinel_*.deb
+    # Make sure to replace sentinel_*.deb with the actual file name
+    sudo apt install ./sentinel_*.deb
     ```
     The installer will automatically:
     - Place the `sentinel` binary in `/usr/local/bin`, making it accessible from anywhere.
-    - Install system dependencies like `golang-go` and `pipx`.
+    - Install all required system packages (like `golang-go`, `seclists`, `libpcap-dev`, etc.) using `apt`.
-    - Run the `install_tools.sh` script to install all third-party Go and Python tools for the user who ran the command.
+    - Run the `postinst` script to install all third-party Go and Python tools system-wide.

 3.  **Run Sentinel**: That's it!
 You can now run the toolkit from any terminal window.
     ```sh